 You might need a short-term van insurance policy if:

 You are moving home, and want to borrow someone's van for a couple of days to transport your things

 You need to drive a new van home before you arrange an annual insurance policy

 You want to share the driving of a friend's van on a long journey or holiday

-It is a good option if you borrow a van from a friend, because it means if you have an accident while driving it, their policy and no claims bonus will not be affected.
+Short-term insurance is a good option if you need to borrow a van from a friend because it means if you have an accident while driving it, their policy and no claims bonus will not be affected.

-You could use short term cover to insure a van you only use occasionally.
+You could also use short-term cover to insure a van you only use occasionally.
 However, you must declare it off the road with a Statutory Off Road Notification (SORN) when it is not being used.
 If you do not get a SORN for an uninsured van, you could face a fine.
-Here is how to get a SORN for your vehicle.
+Read our guide on how to get a SORN for your vehicle.